bethany-j-allen/Total-Evidence-Tutorial/README.md

 >Create a tip age prior for each extinct tip.

+Note that this is a time-consuming process, especially for large phylogenies.
+In order to automate this process, we provide the R script `scripts/add_age_uncertainty.R`, which can automatically add age uncertainty to a BEAST2 XML file.
+To use this script, first set up an XML file with your complete analysis setup, containing all the elements except for the tip age priors.
+Then create an R table similar to the one shown above, containing a column `taxa` with the name of each fossil and columns `min_age` and `max_age` for the lower and upper bounds of each age interval.
+You can then run the script to produce an XML file with the age uncertainty.

 ### Setting up MCMC

 The last step is to set up our MCMC options.